 Irish law degrees are recognized internationally.
 The legal systems in Ireland, Canada and the United States are based on English Common Law and therefore, the basic education is very similar.
-UCC’s LLB Degree prepares you to practice law in Canada and the United States and allows you to apply for registration to practice law.
+The Irish Law Degree Programs prepare you to practice law in Canada and the United States and allow you to apply for registration to practice law.
 Upon completion of the degree program Canadian graduates undertake the National Committee on Accreditation (NCA) process.
 NCA assess the legal education and credentials of law graduates trained outside Canada.
-Information on the evaluation pocess is available on the Visit NCA website.
+Information on the evaluation process is available on the Visit NCA website.
 Graduates from the United States are assessed by the American Bar Association.
 For more details on the licensing process in Canada and the United States please visit the Help & Guidance section of our website.

 Graduate qualifications from an Irish law school are recognized internationally.
 Canadian students who wish to practice as lawyers upon their return to Canada are required to apply to the National Committee on Accreditation (NCA) for assessment as the first step in the accreditation process.
 The National Committee on Accreditation (NCA) evaluates the credentials of foreign lawyers or Canadians with a foreign law degree, who wish to be admitted as a lawyer in Canada.
 Guidelines on the evaluation of legal credentials for accreditation for foreign-trained lawyers are available on the National Committee on Accreditation website.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.